devreads51/devreads51.github.io/source/_posts/2018-6-13-architecture-patterns.md

 tags: [books, architecture, design]
 excerpt_separator:
 canonical_url: "https://www.sandordargo.com/blog/2018/06/13/architecture-patterns"
+tweet: "Enterprise architecture?
+Is it frightening?
+Maybe, but it's a good, if you already built some bigger systems!"
 ---
 One of my areas for improvement for this year is to learn about software design, software architecture.
 I keep that in mind when I choose my next books.
 That's why I read recently [Clean Architecture by Uncle Bob](http://amzn.to/2GCoXeN) and that's why I've just read [Patterns of Enterprise Application Architecture](https://amzn.to/2GrveOO) by [Martin Fowler](https://twitter.com/martinfowler).
 <!--more-->